gleanerio/scheduler/docs/README.md

 If you are running using dagster_localrun.sh
 1) go to the deployment at http://localhost:3000/locations
 2) click 'reload on gleaner@project_grpc'
-3) then if code is correct, then you will be able run the changed [workflows](http://localhost:3000/overview/jobs)
+3) then if code is correct, then you will be able to run the changed [workflows](http://localhost:3000/overview/jobs)

 (TODO NEEDS MORE
 )